sebbaum/generator-laravel-5/README.md

 yo laravel-5
 ```

+## Proxy
+You can choose from where your application is served:
+* localhost:8000 (Use this if you serve your application via `php artisan serve`)
+* localhost (Use this, if you serve your application via a webserver (local or remote))
+The proxy configuration is required for BrowserSync and can be changed in `webpack.mix.js`

 ## Integrated packages
 The following packages are integrated by default in the new Laravel project:
 * doctrine/dbal